suzukenz/ai-rules/basic/documentation.md

 - Write <任意のドキュメンテーション方式> appropriately in Japanese
 - Document all public functions, classes, methods, and interfaces
 - Leave appropriate comments in Japanese
-- Code comments should only document Why, not How or What.
-Make sure the code itself clearly communicates How and What.
+- Code comments must only explain why, never what or how—the code must speak for itself.
+Violate this and your changes will be rejected immediately.
-- Add examples where applicable
 - Use complete sentences with appropriate punctuation
 - Keep explanations clear and concise
 - Use proper Markdown formatting